About This Chapter

 FTCE Biology: Ecological Principles & Processes - Chapter Summary

-Let us help you get ready for the FTCE Biology questions on ecological principles and processes.
-You'll learn about biodiversity, conservation, biomes and symbiotic relationships among other topics on the environment.
+Let us help you get ready for FTCE Biology questions on ecological principles and processes.
+You'll study ecology and ecosystems, food chains, energy flow and population density, among other topics related to the environment.
+You'll also take a look at lessons on carrying capacity, migration, dispersal and colonization.
 After completing these lessons, your knowledge should enable you to:

 - Differentiate between renewable and non-renewable resources

-These lessons will give you the knowledge about the environment and its systems that you need for questions on the FTCE Biology test.
-You'll get a good overview of the topics, and our expert instructors use animations and illustrations in the lessons to make learning enjoyable.
+These lessons give you the knowledge about the environment and its systems that you need for questions on the FTCE Biology test.
+You'll get a good overview of these topics, and our expert instructors use animations and illustrations to make studying enjoyable.

 1. The Environment, Levels of Ecology and Ecosystems